Visiting Assistant Professor, College of the Holy Cross

 I received my PhD from Harvard University's Department of English in 2017.
 My book manuscript, Profaning Theater: The Drama of Religion on the Modernist Stage, explores how the theater’s passage into secular modernity inspired a new fascination with the religious past.
-I have taught courses at Harvard College and Emerson College, and have also worked as a writing tutor at the Harvard Extension School.
-I served as the Executive Director of the Mellon School of Theater and Performance Research at Harvard from 2013-2016.
+In addition to my teaching at the College of the Holy Cross, I have taught courses at Harvard College, where I was a Lecturer in the Program on History & Literature from 2017–2018, as well as at Emerson College.
+I have also worked as a writing tutor at the Harvard Extension School.
+From 2013–2016, I served as the Executive Director of the Mellon School of Theater and Performance Research at Harvard, where I was also Assistant Director from 2012–2013.